 Ross Island is a part of the Grand Manan Archipelago Important Bird Area.
 The rocky shores act as a nursery for fish and crustaceans.
 In addition, the salt marshes found on the island provide essential spawning grounds and stop-over sites for migratory birds.
-The Preserve on Ross Island contains 11 kilometres of rugged coastline and 270 acres of wetlands, including bogs, fens, marshes, and swamps.
+The Preserve on Ross Island contains 11 kilometres of rugged coastline and 110 hectares of wetlands, including bogs, fens, marshes, and swamps.

 The tidal marshes and wetlands on the island provide important stop-over sites for birds like the spotted sandpiper, semipalmated sandpiper, whimbrel Baird’s sandpiper and the endangered Red Knot.
 Colonies of common eider are known to breed in the area as well.
 Although the spruce-fir forest dominates the Preserve, species like the yellow-bellied flycatcher, Cape May warbler, blackpoll warbler, and Bicknell’s thrush (threatened) have been reported.